Clent Lease Extension - Free Consultation

 Get in touch with one of our Clent lease extension solicitors or enfranchisement solicitors

-Retaining our service gives you better control over the value of your Clent leasehold, as your property will be more valuable and saleable in terms of lease length should you want to sell.
+Using our service will provide you increased control over the value of your Clent leasehold, as your property will be more valuable and marketable in terms of lease length should you wish to sell.
 The lawyers that we work with have a wealth of experience of handling many hundreds of lease extensions or freehold purchase transactions.

 Clent case: